groovy-tutorial/groovy-tutorial/manuscript/02/02_11_DataTypes.md

  - `Character`: A single character such as a letter or non-printing character
  - `String`: A regular Java-esque piece of text
  - `GString`: A Groovy string that allows for interpolation
  - `Object`: This is the base class for all other classes
  - `Closure`: The class that holds closure values

 The types listed above are often referred to as _reference types_, indicating that they relate to a class definition.
 Groovy also provides a set of _primitive types_ that are more closely aligned to the C programming language than an object-oriented language such as Java and Groovy.
-In most cases, use of a reference type should be preferred and Groovy's dynamic typing uses _reference types_.
+%%In most cases, use of a reference type should be preferred and Groovy's dynamic typing uses _reference types_.

 ### Primitive types
 The table below maps the types defined in `java.lang` against their equivalent primitive types: